Table of Contents

 What do headphones mean to you?
 It’s a good question.
 It’s important to be able to answer this before you decide to go out looking for a pair, as you’ll want to know what you need the most out of them.
 Are they a part of your outfit, are they something they something that you use for work, are they for excersing or just for everyday use?
 These are all key aspects involved in the process of purchasing your very own pair of headphones.

-With the amount of headphones that you are going to find out there and on our list of top 15 best headphones under 100 dollars, the choices are plenty.
+With the amount of headphones that you are going to find out there and on our list of top 15 best headphones under 100 dollars in 2018, the choices are plenty.
 It’s at times very difficult to make your mind up when you are bombarded with so many different products, that is why lists like this exist.
 We have made a selection of the top 15 best headphones under 100 dollars to help narrow down the few that we think are a step above the rest.
 In the list are headphones that are better suited for comfort, some for sound quality, some for their design and some for their price.
 Whatever the case make sure that what you find matches your criteria when looking for your pair.

 Is It Sound Quality?